 Search Menu

 Coconut oil has become a popular supplement for people.
-In humans, some evidence suggests that consuming coconut oil in limited amounts may offer possible benefits, including boosting the immune system, aiding in weight loss, acting as an anti-inflammatory and antifungal agent, and improving cognitive skills in patients with Alzheimer’s disease.
+In humans, some evidence suggests that consuming coconut oil in limited amounts may offer possible benefits, including boosting the immune system, aiding in weight loss, and acting as an anti-inflammatory and antifungal agent.
 Today, many experts debate how helpful eating coconut oil may actually be for people.

 But pet owners are asking — can coconut oil be beneficial to dogs?
 The answer is “maybe.”
 But that doesn’t mean you should immediately feed your pet coconut oil or apply it to their skin.
 Here’s what you need to know about coconut oil and dogs.